Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python Coding Interview Questions (Beginner to Advanced).md

 ---

-# Prepare for the Worst: Most Frequently Asked Python Questions by Big Tech Companies
+# Most Frequently Asked Python Questions by Big Tech Companies

 As we gear up for technical interviews, it’s essential to be prepared for the toughest Python questions.
 If you're preparing for high-level technical interviews, you'll want to master these complex Python problems.